Majority Vote for Distributed Differentially Private Sign Selection

-There are many works studying differentially private sparse regression problems, such as \cite{jain_thakurta.2014icml, talwar_etal.2015nips, kasiviswanathan_jin.2016icml, cai_wang_zhang.2019, wang_xu.2019icml}.
-However, most of these works considered minimizing the loss function or proving $\ell_2$-consistency.
+There are many works that study differentially private sparse regression problems, such as \cite{jain_thakurta.2014icml, talwar_etal.2015nips, kasiviswanathan_jin.2016icml, cai_wang_zhang.2019, wang_xu.2019icml}.
+However, most of these studies considered minimizing the loss function or proving $\ell_2$-consistency.
 It is not direct to obtain the model selection results from these works.
-To the best of our knowledge, there are only three works considering the DP variable selection for linear regression in a non-distributed setting, \cite{kifer_smith_thakurta.2012colt}, \cite{thakurta_smith.2013colt}, and \cite{lei_charest_etal.2018jrssa}.
-We shall give a more detailed comparison between these works and ours.
-In \cite{kifer_smith_thakurta.2012colt}, the author proposed two algorithms.
-One of them is based on an exponential mechanism \citep{mcsherry_talwar.2007}.
-Their algorithm requires solving a lot of optimizations constrained on any $s$-sparse subspace.
-As point by \cite{kifer_smith_thakurta.2012colt}, this algorithm is computationally inefficient.
-The other used a resample-and-aggregate method \citep{kobbi_sofya_adam.2007, adam.2011}, which directly counts the number of nonzero elements which are initially estimated from $m$ block of subsamples and applies $\peel$ based on the counting.
-Their algorithm ignores the sign information from the initial estimators, which is useful in identifying the zero positions.
-Moreover, their method does not result in sign selection consistency and requires the nonzero elements have magnitudes larger than $O(\sqrt{s\log p}/N^{1/4})$, which is not minimax optimal.
-In \cite{thakurta_smith.2013colt}, the author defined two concepts of stability and proposed a PTR-based mechanism for variable selection.
+To the best of our knowledge, only three works consider DP variable selection for linear regression in a non-distributed setting: \cite{kifer_smith_thakurta.2012colt}, \cite{thakurta_smith.2013colt}, and \cite{lei_charest_etal.2018jrssa}.
+We perform a more detailed comparison between these studies and ours.
+In \cite{kifer_smith_thakurta.2012colt}, two algorithms were proposed.
+One is based on an exponential mechanism \citep{mcsherry_talwar.2007}.
+Their algorithm requires solving many optimizations constrained in any $s$-sparse subspace.
+As pointed out in \cite{kifer_smith_thakurta.2012colt}, this algorithm is computationally inefficient.
+The other used a resample-and-aggregate method \citep{kobbi_sofya_adam.2007, adam.2011}, which directly counts the number of nonzero elements that are initially estimated from $m$ block of subsamples and applies $\peel$ based on this counting.
+Their algorithm ignores the sign information from the initial estimators, which is useful for identifying the zero positions.
+Moreover, their method does not result in sign selection consistency and requires that the nonzero elements have magnitudes larger than $O(\sqrt{s\log p}/N^{1/4})$, which is not minimax optimal.
+In \cite{thakurta_smith.2013colt}, the authors defined two concepts of stability and proposed a PTR-based mechanism for variable selection.
 This method has a nontrivial probability of outputting the null (no result), which is undesirable in practice.
 In theory, it requires the boundness of the true parameter $\vect{\theta}^*$ and the covariates $\vect{X}$, which is not needed in our method.
-Moreover, they require the signals to be larger than $O(\sqrt{s\log p/N})$, which is not minimax optimal either.
-Furthermore, their algorithm is designed for differential privacy rather than DGDP.
-In \cite{lei_charest_etal.2018jrssa}, the authors proposed to use the Akaike information criterion or Bayesian information criterion in couple with the exponential mechanism to choose the proper model.
-However, their method requires traversing all possible models, which results in a heavy computational burden.
+Moreover, they require the signals to be larger than $O(\sqrt{s\log p/N})$, which is not minimax optimal.
+Furthermore, their algorithm was designed for differential privacy rather than DGDP.
+In \cite{lei_charest_etal.2018jrssa}, the authors proposed the use of the Akaike or Bayesian information criterion, in conjunction with the exponential mechanism, to choose the proper model.
+However, their method traverses all possible models and causes a heavy computational burden.